ucsb-cs148-w24/project-pj03-intelligrocery/team/AI_CODING.md

 * Used Bing AI image generator to generate ideas for logo within app.

 #### Audrey
-* Used Codeium to help generate code for making pantry items editable
+* Used Codeium to help debug and generate code for making pantry items editable
 * I thought that Codeium was useful and convenient to use, especially since it's free and automatically looks at the rest of the codebase for context.
 * Most of the time, the AI output was not immediately correct and useable, and I had to make alterations to it in order to make everything work.
 However, it was a useful starting point, and I think it would potentially be a helpful tool going forward.